tezos/tezos-mirror/docs/introduction/test_networks.rst

 Babylonnet
 ----------

+- Git branch: ``babylonnet``
+- Run Docker image: ``wget -O babylonnet.sh https://gitlab.com/tezos/tezos/raw/babylonnet/scripts/alphanet.sh``

 Babylonnet is a test network which runs the Babylon protocol.
 It was spawned after the injection of the proposal for Babylon.
-It will run until Babylon is no longer the activate protocol of Mainnet.
+It will run until Babylon is no longer the active protocol of Mainnet.

 Future Networks
 ---------------